-This morning you visit Cerro Brujo, a breathtaking white powder-sand beach, said to be one of the most spectacular in Galapagos.
+This morning you visit Cerro Brujo, a breathtaking white powder-sand beach, said to be one of the most spectacular in the Galapagos.
 Here you have an opportunity to snorkel or kayak directly from the beach, where you may spot turtles or flamingos.
 Following lunch onboard and repositioning of the vessel, you visit the northeast tip of San Cristobal, Punta Pitt.
-This is a tuff formation that serves as a nesting site for many sea birds including blue footed, Nazca and red-footed boobies, frigatebirds, swallow-tailed gulls and storm petrels.
+This is a tuff formation that serves as a nesting site for many sea birds including blue-footed, Nazca, and red-footed boobies, frigatebirds, swallow-tailed gulls, and storm petrels.
 Punta Pitt is considered to be a first-class site for birders, so don’t forget your binoculars!

 Santa Cruz Island